lisiki-jp/okinawa_gametheory/README.md

 ---
 # Author's Note

-e-Stat is so outdated.
-It's unbearable transparency for a democratic country.
+While writing this report, I realized that e-Stat is so outdated.
+This isn't real transparency.
-We should pass the law to make it an obligation for the government to make information public.
-Like Swedes do.
+We need a 'Right to Know' law like Sweden's.
+But more importantly, we need to stop being passive.
+Politicians won't fix this because it doesn't benefit them.
+It benefits us.
-We have to demand it to decide for ourselves.
-As we have learned in this report, politicians' interest is often not aligned with those of citizens.
+We pay the taxes.
+We own the data.
+We have the right to know.

 I wrote this entire report in a kitchen, standing, because I'm too broke to buy a desk.
 And I find this is a pretty great place for writing.
 I can stack pots to adjust the height of the laptop.